تابوتهای هخامنشی حسینآبادِ شوش

 عنوان مقاله [English]

-Achaemenid coffins of Hossein Abad, Susa, Iran
+Achaemenid Sarcophagi of Hossein-Abad in Susa, Iran

 نویسنده [English]